Top reason to make you adopt BIM technology in Your Construction.

 Scandinavian Countries

 Scandinavian countries such as Finland, Norway, Sweden, and Denmark have prioritized BIM methods.
-Region of Scandinavia, Norway, Denmark, Finland, and Sweden was among the first to implement BIM.
+The regions of Scandinavia, Norway, Denmark, Finland, and Sweden were among the first to implement BIM services.
 These countries have mandates for public projects.
-They are a global leader in the adoption and implementation of BIM.
+They are a global leader in adopting and implementing 3D BIM services.
 Sweden has an unusually high rate of adoption.
 Several best practice guides have previously been produced.
-Denmark has BIM mandates for state clients, and their universities teach students about BIM.
+Denmark has BIM mandates for state clients, and their universities teach students about BIM technology.

 Singapore